qawolf/qawolf/docs/docs/add_assertions.md

 In addition to QA Wolf helpers, you also have full access to the [Playwright API](https://github.com/microsoft/playwright/blob/master/docs/api.md) and the [Jest API](https://jestjs.io/docs/en/expect) in your test code.

 Next we'll add an assertion that our todo is no longer visible after we clear completed todos.
-In terms of the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model), this means that there should be no todo `li` elements under the todo list with the [class](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) `"todo-list"`.
+In terms of the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model), this means that there should be no todo `li` elements under the todo `ul` with the [class](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) `"todo-list"`.

 The Playwright API provides a [method called `page.waitFor`](https://github.com/microsoft/playwright/blob/master/docs/api.md#pagewaitforselectororfunctionortimeout-options-args) that takes a predicate function and waits until the function returns `true`.
 We'll call this method, passing it a function to check that there are no todo items left on the page.

 Putting it all together, after our test clicks the "Clear completed" button to clear completed todos, we will verify that the todos disappear from the page.
-We do this by:
+We'll do this by:

 1. Calling [`browser.page`](api/browser/page) to get the current Playwright `Page` instance
 2. Calling [`page.waitFor`](https://github.com/microsoft/playwright/blob/master/docs/api.md#pagewaitforselectororfunctionortimeout-options-args), passing it a function that checks to see that there are no elements that match the [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) `.todo-list li`.